-The total number of permanent employees of the Company as on March 31, 2016 was 24.
-To ensure safety of the Company's and sub-contractor employees working in the factory premises and to create awareness among the employees, training was organized during the year on Basic Chemical Handling, Safety and Hazards Waste Management and Medical Emergency Preparedness.
+The Company had a total of 24 permanent employees on the rolls of the Company as on March 31, 2017.
+During the financial year training was provided to the Company's and sub-contractor employees working in the factory premises on medical emergency first aid and various aspects of firefighting.
+Training were also provided to the employees on Hazards Waste Management covering segregation, storage and disposal of hazardous materials.